GSCrawley/automated_blog_platform/README.md

-# Automated Blog Platform
+# Automated Blog Platform (Headless GPT-5 Marketing Stack Pivot)

 ## Project Overview

-The Automated Blog Platform is an advanced system designed to generate, optimize, and manage SEO-focused affiliate blogs with minimal human intervention.
-The platform leverages a multi-agent architecture to automate content creation, WordPress site management, market research, and monetization strategies for high-ticket affiliate products.
+The Automated Blog Platform is now a headless, multi-agent GPT-5 Marketing Stack that generates, optimizes, and manages SEO-focused affiliate content with minimal human intervention.
+The original WordPress coupling has been fully removed—content is produced and optimized in a headless layer ready for downstream publishing (static sites, CMS adapters, API syndication) to be added later.

 ## Core System Objectives